Solo Travel for Women. The first thing I learned was how to pay less than $500 per night for a hotel room.

 Investing in pleasure was fun and here’s what I learned from it.

-Yes, it was thrillling while making serious money.
+Yes, it was thrilling while making serious money.
 But it taught me to be excessive.

 Now I was a Solo Traveling Woman.